-Chilean bishops offer mass resignation to Pope over abuse scandal
+Chilean bishops offer mass resignation to pope over abuse scandal

 Now 87 and living in a nursing home in Chile, Karadima has always denied the allegations.
 Barros has said he was unaware of any wrongdoing.

-However, the Vatican confirmed on Friday Chilean media reports that the pope had handed the bishops this week a document accusing them of destroying evidence of sex crimes and of failing to protect children from predator priests.
+However, a Vatican source confirmed on Friday a report by Chile’s T13 television that the pope had handed the bishops a document accusing them of destroying evidence of sex crimes and of failing to protect children from predator priests.

+The document said the church hierarchy was collectively to blame for serious lapses in handling the abuse cases.

+Friday’s sombre statement came just four months after the pope had visited Chile in a trip that raised questions over his response to abuse scandals that have repeatedly rocked the Church over the past 17 years.

 Reporting by Crispian Balmer; Editing by Alison Williams